Frequently Asked Questions

 Psychiatrists work in teams that care for adults, adolescents and children.
 These teams are generally based in the community.
 Some psychiatrists work in prisons services.
 The HSE employs many psychiatrists.
-There is one adult psychiatrist for approx every 30.000 section of the population.
-These psychiatrists are allocated geographically so wherever you live in Ireland there is a psychiatrist employed to treat you if you become mentally unwell.
+There should be a certain number of General Adult Psychiatrists for every 30,000 people.
+These psychiatrists are allocated geographically, so wherever you live in Ireland there is a psychiatrist employed to treat you if you become mentally unwell.
 Whereas the allocation of adult psychiatrists is reasonably good, there is a major shortage of child and adolescent psychiatrists and of psychiatrists specialising in particular mental health problems.

 Psychiatrists are also involved in a broad range of community issues and organisations and are often called on to assist both government and non-government agencies in the development of mental health services and policies.

 The majority of psychiatrists work as general adult psychiatrists, while others specialise within the field of psychiatry.
-The specialties that have developed include child and adolescent psychiatry, psychiatry of old age, Learning Disability, forensic psychiatry (concerned with legal, compensation and criminal cases) psychoanalysis and psychotherapy.
+The specialties that have developed include Child and Adolescent Psychiatry, Psychiatry of Old Age, Learning Disability, Liaison Psychiatry, Forensic Psychiatry, Psychoanalysis and Psychotherapy.

-Psychiatrists also act as consultants in drug and alcohol programmes.
+Psychiatrists also act as consultants in certain specialty programmes, such as for drug and alcohol addiction, psychosis and eating disorders.

 A psychologist obtains an primary honours degree in psychology first and then must undertake further education and specialist training to develop a career in psychology.
 Psychology is the study of the human mind examining human experiences such as human emotions, thoughts and actions.

 Psychologist may work in a variety of settings such as education, career psychology or mental health.